jkenlooper/www.weboftomorrow.com/README.md

 Within the directory where the package.json is run:

     npm install

-The `package.json` devDependencies list a wot-builder package that is in `lib/`.
-I bundled my whole setup to build the `dist/` resources into this package.
-Note that `npm dedupe` is ran in the preinstall script.
-I do this as a workaround to get webpack and other tools to be available.

 Now install [chill](https://github.com/jkenlooper/chill).
 Chill is built on the [Flask](http://flask.pocoo.org/) web framework.
 I recommend using